htmercury/Cpp-Keylogger/README.md

     * When to enable and disable the keyboard hooks
     * Method of encryption used
     * Format which the keys are recorded

+## Important Information
+  * Log files by default are stored in C:\Users\($User)\AppData\Roaming\Microsoft\CLR
+  * AppLog files are produced in the location when the keylogger is ran for debugging purposes
+  * Problems may occur if the Keylogger in ran multiple times when one is still running
+  * Default name to look for in the task manager to end the keylogger is Keylogger.exe

 ### Prerequisites